spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 >[Launch configuration file (SpatialOS documenation)](https://docs.improbable.io/reference/latest/shared/reference/file-formats/launch-config)

 ### Launcher
-The Launcher is a tool that can download and start [game clients](#game-client) that connect to [cloud deployments](#deployment).
+The Launcher is a tool that can download and start clients that connect to [cloud deployments](#deployment).
 It's available as an application for Windows and macOS.
 From the [Console](#console), you can use the Launcher to connect a game client to your own cloud deployment or generate a share link so anyone with the link can download a game client and join your game.
 The Launcher downloads the client executable from the [SpatialOS assembly](#assembly) you uploaded.

 > Related: